ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

 ### Benefits

+Affiliate partners can be eligible for getting paid commissions by referring @@name to new clients.
+For referrals leading to successful @@name implementations, affiliates can win revenue from commissions as follows:

 * Referral
-  * Lead (referal links, cold contacts): Up to 5% of the license revenue for the first year (depending of the level of commitment)
+  * Lead (referal links, cold contacts): Up to 5% of the license and service revenue for the first year (depending of the level of commitment)
-  * Opportunity (direct contact with decision maker): 5-10% of the license revenue for the first year (depending on the level of commitment)
+  * Opportunity (direct contact with decision maker): 5-10% of the license and service revenue for the first year (depending on the level of commitment)

 ## Registered Partner